New study links gum disease as an early marker of type 2 diabetes

 (NaturalHealth365) The condition of periodontitis, or gum disease, may be an early warning sign of prediabetes and type 2 diabetes.
 A study substantiating this finding was recently published in the BMJ Open Diabetes Research & Care, an online journal.
 Keep in mind, this is a serious issue because – in the over 9 percent of Americans have been diagnosed with diabetes.

 The researchers looked at 313 persons around middle age who attended a university dental clinic.
-Of the group, 109 had no gum disease, 78 had severe gum disease, and 126 showed signs of moderate or mild gum disease.
+Of the group, 109 had no periodontitis, 78 had severe periodontitis, and 126 showed signs of moderate or mild periodontitis.

-Why severe gum disease increases your risk of becoming overweight
+Why severe gum health issues INCREASE the risk of becoming overweight

 All three groups showed similar risk factors for diabetes, including high cholesterol levels and high blood pressure.
-However, it was noted that average weight was much higher in persons with severe gum disease.
+However, it was noted that average weight was much higher in persons with severe periodontitis.
 These individuals had an average BMI (body mass index) of 27.

 Blood sugar testing confirms the link between diabetes and gum disease